 The hide supply chain was mapped using the process mapping methodology and a traceability system is proposed to track the hides from the farm to the tannery.
 Data capture points were identified, and various tagging methods like RFID, dot peening and laser tagging were evaluated.

 On their way from the farm to the tannery, the hides travel through many harsh environments, and it proved tricky to find a suitable technology to use for the tracking.
 Many of the tags were lost during the process or were unreadable after the tanning process.
-Tracking of hides using RFID technology showed the best results, and could be used for thracking of hides until the tannning step.
+Tracking of hides using RFID technology showed the best results, and could be used for tracking of hides until the tanning step.
 The only technology that survived the tanning process was laser markings.
 Marking the hides with laser gave readable results also after the tanning process.

 Tracking of hides is useful in authenticating the hides by linking them to a specific farm.
 The data generated through the supply chain from the quality inspections can also be used as a feedback to the producer and used to improve the handling practices on the farm as well as during the transport and slaughter of the animals.